How To Buy a Home as a Couple

 Are you ready to take the next step in your relationship and buy your first home as a couple?
-If such a project appears very exciting on paper, it generally also comes with its share of hoops and hurdles.
+While such an endeavor appears very exciting on paper, it can also come with its share of hoops and hurdles.
 No matter the intensity and depth of the love you share, reality can be slightly less glamorous than what you might have expected.

 To help you find your new love nest and make sure things run as smoothly as possible, we put together these five steps to buy a home as a couple:

 - Set a budget (and get pre-approved for a loan)